LPSebi/Get-Fucked/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** lpsebi, get-fucked, twitter_handle, lpsebi@lpsebi.ml, Get Fucked, A very annoying virus -->
+*** LPSebi, Get-Fucked, twitter_handle, LPSebi@LPSebi.ml, Get Fucked, A very annoying virus -->